 It’s been said that hoop snakes, also called horn snakes, can take the shape of a hoop by grabbing their tail in their mouth; they then roll at you.
 If they catch you, they’ll stab you with the spike some say they have on their tail; it’s a fatal jab.
 Folklore says that the hoop snake will use this method to chase a person who has angered them; they can even roll down hills killing everything in their path.
 So far, no proof has been found to back up any of this.

 Black snakes used to be put in corn cribs because of their ability to swallow just about anything whole; especially rats after fresh corn.
 These snakes are known for climbing trees, but when it’s time to come down, they just roll up and fall out, being unable to climb down.
 Folks in the backwoods tell stories about black snakes choking people to death.
 Make one mad and he’ll run at you with his head up; if he catches you, he’ll get around your neck and choke you.

-This snake is portly, has a thick neck and an upturned nose.
+This snake is portly, and has a thick neck and an upturned nose.
 He’ll turn over and play dead when attacked, and then you’ll see his green underbelly.
-If you want to see something funny, just poke him with a stick and he’ll flatten out, spread out his head, puff up its body, and hiss loudly at you.
-Because of this behavior he’s also, erroneously, called a Puff Adder, a Spreading Adder and a Blow Viper.
-If these tactics don’t work to scare off its tormentor, it will roll over, hang out its tongue and lay limply for who knows how long.
+If you want to see something funny, just lightly poke him with a stick and he’ll flatten out, spread out his head, puff up its body, and hiss loudly at you.
+Because of this behavior, he’s also, erroneously, called a Puff Adder, a Spreading Adder, and a Blow Viper.
+If these tactics don’t work to scare off its tormentor, it will roll over, hang out its tongue, and lay limply for who knows how long.
 It isn’t true that it shoots poison at a person and can kill them from up to 20 feet away.